 ACCESSIBILITY

-Facilities are provided for disabled and people with mobility issues.
-If you have any special access needs, please get in touch with us in advance of the show day on access@hull2017.co.uk.
+.

-The site is suitable for wheelchairs but please be aware a large proportion of the viewing area is on grassWe will have a very limited number of seats available for those who have difficulty standing for long periods.
-We will also be providing a designated wheelchair viewing area.
-Please let us know in advance if you would like to reserve your space.
+The site is suitable for wheelchairs but please be aware a large proportion of the viewing area is on grass.
+We will have a very limited number of seats available for those who have difficulty standing for long periods and we will also be providing a designated wheelchair viewing area.
+Blue Badge parking is available but must be booked in advance.
+To book Blue Badge Parking, Seats or the Wheelchair viewing area please email access@hull2017.co.uk.

-If you feel that you would benefit from a familiarisation visit to the site before the show this can be arranged subject to availability.

 This show is highly visual with no text.

+Further access information can be found in our FAQs.

 FREQUENTLY ASKED QUESTIONS

-For answers to all those buring questions, see our Frequently Asked Questions guide.
+Before attending the event we recommend you read through our Frequently Asked Questions guide.